-Subsequent to the current quarter, the Company entered into an option agreement with Liberty Gold Corporation ("Liberty"), whereby Liberty can earn a 60% interest in the McCord Gold Property by incurring US\$600,000 in exploration expenditures and make US\$85,000 (US\$15,000 received) in cash payments to the Company over three years.
+During the quarter, the Company entered into an option agreement with Liberty Gold Corp. ("Liberty"), whereby Liberty can earn a 60% interest in the McCord Gold Property by incurring US\$600,000 in exploration expenditures and making US\$85,000 (US\$15,000 received) in cash payments to the Company over three years.